cagedata/chef-elk/README.md

-# elk
+# Chef ELK

-TODO: Enter the cookbook description here.
+A cookbook for building out an ELK server to gather metrics from other systems.